rebelsky/csc207c/_eboards/eboard10-2.md

 * I put this in my last email, but I'll remind you again.
 At this point in the semester, you should know our core tools.
-    * You should be able to compile and test code in Maven (and read output).
+    * You should be able to compile and test code in Maven.
     * You should be able to run and test code in VSCode.
     * You should be able to debug code in VSCode, particularly failed tests.
     * You should be able to push changes to your code to GitHub.